Mary McCarthy (author): Literary career and public life

-Her debut novel, The Company She Keeps, received critical acclaim as a succès de scandale, depicting the social milieu of New York intellectuals of the late 1930s with unreserved frankness.
+McCarthy's debut novel, The Company She Keeps, received critical acclaim as a succès de scandale, depicting the social milieu of New York intellectuals of the late 1930s with unreserved frankness.
 It includes her celebrated short story "The Man in the Brooks Brothers Shirt" which Partisan Review published in 1941.
 It recounts the sexual encounter of a young bohemian intellectual woman and a middle-aged businessman encountered in the club car of a train.
 Although she finds him fat and grey, she is intrigued by his elegant Brooks Brothers shirts and his knowledge of literary figures.
-The story depicts—shockingly for the literary fiction of the era—not only the act of a woman choosing to engage in sexual activites with a stranger but, more importantly, what that act shows of her needs and desires and the complexity of who she is.
+The story depicts—shockingly for the literary fiction of the era—not only the act of a woman choosing to engage in casual sex with a complete stranger but, more importantly, how that act is rooted in the complexity of her character.

 After building a reputation as a satirist and critic, McCarthy enjoyed popular success when the 1963 edition of her novel The Group remained on the New York Times Best Seller list for almost two years.
 Her work is noted for its precise prose and its complex mixture of autobiography and fiction.

 Randall Jarrell's 1954 novel Pictures from an Institution is said to be about McCarthy's year teaching at Sarah Lawrence.

-Her feud with fellow writer Lillian Hellman formed the basis for the play Imaginary Friends by Nora Ephron.
-The feud had simmered since the late 1930s over ideological differences, particularly the questions of the Moscow Trials and of Hellman's support for the "Popular Front" with Joseph Stalin.
-McCarthy provoked Hellman in 1979 when she said on The Dick Cavett Show: "every word [Hellman] writes is a lie, including 'and' and 'the'."
-Hellman responded by filing a $2.5 million libel suit against McCarthy, which ended shortly after Hellman died in 1984.
+McCarthy's feud with fellow writer Lillian Hellman formed the basis for the play Imaginary Friends by Nora Ephron.
+Their feud began in the late 1930s over ideological differences, and was rooted in McCarthy's belief in the innocence of the defendants in the Moscow Trials during the Great Purge and Hellman's unyielding and uncritical support for Soviet Premier Joseph Stalin.
+McCarthy further provoked Hellman in 1979, when she said on The Dick Cavett Show: "every word [Hellman] writes is a lie, including 'and' and 'the'."
+Hellman responded with a $2.5 million lawsuit against McCarthy for alleged libel.
 Observers of the trial noted the irony of Hellman's defamation suit was that it brought significant scrutiny.
-It resulted in a decline of Hellman's reputation, as McCarthy and her supporters worked to prove that Hellman had lied.
+It resulted in a serious decline of Hellman's reputation, as McCarthy and her supporters worked to prove that Hellman had lied.
+The case was dropped shortly after Hellman died in 1984.

 Although McCarthy broke ranks with some of her Partisan Review colleagues when they swerved toward conservative politics after World War II, she carried on lifelong friendships with Dwight Macdonald, Nicola Chiaromonte, Philip Rahv, F. W. Dupee and Elizabeth Hardwick.
 Perhaps most prized of all was her close friendship with Hannah Arendt, with whom she maintained a sizable correspondence widely regarded for its intellectual rigor.
 After Arendt's passing, McCarthy became Arendt's literary executor, serving from 1976 until her own death in 1989.
 As executor, McCarthy prepared Arendt's unfinished manuscript The Life of the Mind for publication.
 McCarthy taught at Bard College from 1946 to 1947, and again between 1986 and 1989.
 She also taught a winter semester in 1948 at Sarah Lawrence College.